-Logbook loans typically do not require a credit check as the loan is secured against the vehicle, so a Logbook Loan is a favourable loan for customers with bad credit history, CCJ's or even Bankruptcy.
+Logbook loans are secured against the vehicle, so a Logbook Loan is a favourable loan for customers with bad credit history, CCJ's or even Bankruptcy.
 Loan sizes typically start from £500 up to £50,000 depending on the value of your car.
 A Logbook Loan is considered a short term loan solution as the interest rates that lenders charge are higher than the traditional high street banks.
 Monthly interest rates start from 10% and rise rapidly with other lenders, depending on the location and profile of business.
 The loan period is spread from 12 - 18 months again depending on the lender.

 Lenders are required by law to display there representative APR's on the front page of their website or marketing material.
 This will help you to determine the rate of interest, the APR and how much you will repay in both interest and capital during the loan agreement.

 A general misconception is that the larger the APR the more expensive a loan.
 The cost of a Logbook Loan is determined by the amount of money borrowed and the number of days you need it for - the shorter the term, the less you'll pay in interest and fees.
 Yet APR actually increases as the term and cost of a Logbook Loan decreases.
 Confused?
 Well, as the loan period gets shorter, the more times you have to multiply and compound interest to make it into a theoretical annual figure!
 Ask your lender for guidance and clarification at application stage.

 A Logbook Loan is secured by the lender via two documents which gives the security over your vehicle and security over the loan:-

 A Bill of Sale is what gives the lender security over your vehicle.
 This means that: